 3. MODELS: We make models of your teeth and align them on an articulator using a facebow transfer.
 We use this step to orient your models on a machine that duplicates your occlusion.
 Once complete, we send this information to our dental lab to have a diagnostic wax up fabricated.

-4. DIAGNOSTIC WAX UP: Your custom diagnostic wax up is a preview of your smile and a blue print for us a clinicians.
+4. DIAGNOSTIC WAX UP: Your custom diagnostic wax up is a preview of your smile and a blueprint for us clinicians.
 It serves as a template if your treatment involves temporary crowns.
 The models of your teeth are modified by our dental lab and then wax is placed over the prepared model of your teeth.
 Simply put, your model teeth are prepared for restorations and the final restorations are simulated in wax.
-Here were are able to trouble shoot any occlusal issues prior to preparing teeth in your mouth.
+Here were are able to troubleshoot any occlusal issues prior to preparing teeth in your mouth.
 We also create a virtual treatment plan using your photographs.

 5. FINAL STAGE: Depending on the complexity of your case, the next step will vary.
 Some cases need gum tissue contouring by a periodontist prior to tooth preparation.
 Some may need tooth movement by an orthodontist.
 If and when indicated, your teeth are prepared and placed in temporaries for several weeks to ensure your comfort prior to placement of permanent restorations.